RainbowInHell/LunchReminderForMyBae/README.md

 ```

 ### Customize Messages
-Edit the prompt in `ClaudeService.cs` to change the message style and tone.
+Edit the message arrays in `MessageService.cs` to add your own personalized messages for each day.

 ### Change Time Window
 Modify the time range in `Program.cs`: